 As more Indian companies have embraced the Blockchain trend, more real-world use cases for Blockchain have surfaced.
 This is good news because more young professionals have opportunities to learn by doing when joining these enterprises.
 Banks are leading the game, with about 4,000 blockchain specialists working there.
 Public sector companies and NBFCs follow banks with about 2,000 blockchain developers employed by them.

 According to this research, in 2018, India was the home to the second-largest talent pool in blockchain development globally after the US.
 The numbers have only grown since then.
-Therefore, we cannot compare the opportunities to pick the right talent with a particular skill set in India with any other popular outsourcing destinations.
+Therefore, we cannot compare the opportunities to pick the right talent with a particular skill set in India with any other popular outsourcing destination.

 The bottom line is that while several other nations may embrace the technology, it’s likely that the second greatest number of blockchain developers are working and living in India right now.